-While we used the projector $I-\mathbb{P}(\zeta)$ when there is a jump at $\zeta$ to denote the orthogonal subspace, the projector can also be obtained from \cref{eq:error_space}.
-One can verify that the obtained error state will be the same. \end{proof}
+While we used the projector $I-\mathbb{P}(\zeta)$ to denote the orthogonal subspace when there is a jump at $\zeta$, the projector can also be obtained from \cref{eq:error_space}.
+One can verify that the error state obtained will be the same. \end{proof}

-Assume the error has occurred at $\phi = \zeta$.
+Assume that the error has occurred at $\phi = \zeta$.
 Then the state in the error space is

 where the erroneous rotation angle $\theta_\mathrm{err}(\phi)$ is defined as